 - Initial phone call within 24 hours of enquiry or booking.

-- Information by email to help you gather your thoughts prior to my visit.
+- Helpful information by email to help you gather your thoughts prior to my visit.

-- A visit at the venue of your choosing (average duration 2 hours).
-Funerals can also be planned via email or telephone if preferred.
+- A planning meeting at the venue of your choosing (average duration 2 hours).
+Funerals can also be planned via email or telephone or video call if preferred.

 - A draft copy of the script for approval in advance and a beautiful commemorative bound copy after the funeral.